The First Sin: Chapter 01

 Sharp.
 Good.

-But if Sokôn decides to encourage the southern clans… Tårik bit his tongue to stop himself from saying the words out loud.
-They would only get him in trouble.
-Instead, he concentrated on tacking up his mount and, once finished, led Nenaen out of the stall and tied her to a post.
+Maybe she should.
+Tårik bit his tongue to stop himself from saying the words out loud.
+They would only get him in trouble, and he had his promotion to think about.
+Instead, he concentrated on tacking up his mount, and, once finished, led Nenaen out of the stall and tied her to a post.

-The trio of së’seizalë Jälen had selected to accompany them stood clustered around three scôrrosë laden with supplies for the journey to Sanctuary.
-Their fully tacked warmounts idled next to them.
+The trio of junior officers Jälen had selected to accompany them stood clustered around three scôrrosë laden with supplies for the journey to Sanctuary.
+The scôrrosë were docile animals, standing patiently and making no sound as more supplies were hoisted onto their broad backs.
+A trio of fully tacked warmounts idled next to them.

 “Finish up,” Tårik ordered, gesturing to a few items still sitting on the floor.
 “Së’nåzal Jälen wishes to leave promptly.”

-Tårik nodded and watched them work until Vaehak’s stall opened behind him.
+Vaehak’s stall opened behind them.
 Kalaanë stepped out, leading Jälen’s warmount.
 The male nakishnik was large: Kalaanë was tall, and the saddle was just higher than her head.
-But Hakir was larger, he thought.
+But Hakir was larger, Tårik thought.

 He fished a set of his own shades from a saddlebag and clipped the frame to the scale that spanned the space between his eyes.
 “Yes, Së’shå—” He caught himself.
 “Kalaanë.”

 The tarmac remained empty, and Tårik’s heart sank a bit more.
-Jälen came forward to greet Vaehak, who rumbled throatily at the sight of his rider and pulled forward on his lead.
+Jälen came forward to greet Vaehak, who rumbled throatily at this sight of his rider and pulled forward on his lead.

 “Thank you, Kalaanë.
 Fine work.
 No problems?”